xpoi5010/eP-Display-Info/Readme.md

 # eP Display Info
 [English](Readme.md) [繁體中文](Readme_tc.md)

+This app is released under GPL v3.0 license.

 # Introduction
 eP Display Info is a tool to view information of displays on your Android device.
 This app will update display information automatically when there are new display plugging in.